When it comes to cycling, the Natchez Trace Parkway is your ticket to ride.

 - Motorized traffic is generally very light, however cyclists should plan ahead to avoid peak commuting times.
 (Specifically, Tupelo and Ridgeland, MS, areas between the hours of 7:00am – 9:00 am and 4:00 pm – 6:00 pm).

 - No stop signs or stop lights.
-Access on and off the Trace is via on/off ramps which means no need to worry about cross traffic.
+Access on and off the Trace is via on/off ramps, which means intersections only occur at roads with minimal traffic.

 - The scenery is beautiful!
 Cyclists get to see forests, farmland, creeks and pretty vistas.